 I am not a climate change denier, and I know no one who believes the climate has not changed.
 But there are plenty of well-informed people, including reputable scientists, who question the IPCC hypothesis.
 There is ample evidence that the climate has always been changing, with cycles of warming and cooling, and continues to change today.

-What creates the Greenhouse Gas effect?
+What makes up the Greenhouse Gas effect?

 Water vapour makes up 95% of the Greenhouse Gas (GHG) effect.
 CO2 is also a greenhouse gas, but its impact on the earth temperature is small and its added impact diminishes with its concentration in the atmosphere.
 CO2 represents only 3.6% of the total GHG effect.
 Human activities are only responsible for 3.2% of the total production of CO2; this means that human-generated CO2 is only 0.12% of the total GHG effect.